ahgraber/homelab-gitops-k3s/docs/2-install_k3s_with_k3sup.md

 # :sailboat:&nbsp; Installing k3s with k3sup

 :round_pushpin: Here we will be install [k3s](https://k3s.io/) with [k3sup](https://github.com/alexellis/k3sup).
 After completion, k3sup will drop a `kubeconfig` in your present working directory for use with interacting with your cluster with `kubectl`.

 1. Ensure you are able to SSH into you nodes with using your private ssh key.
-This is how k3sup is able to connect to your remote node.
-_In OPNsense, set Unbound DNS overrides to IP address and node name of terraform'd nodes_
+This is how k3sup is able to connect to your remote node. _In OPNsense, set Unbound DNS overrides to IP address and_ _node name of terraform'd nodes_

 2. Install the master node

    > - `--cluster` creates a HA cluster with embedded etcd db
-   > - `--tls-san` adds the LoadBalancer’s virtual ip to the cert
+   > - `--tls-san` adds the LoadBalancer's virtual ip to the cert

    ```sh
    echo "export NODE_USER='username'" >> .envrc